shankar-r10n/spt-aca-hol/README.md

 <img width="696" alt="image" src="https://user-images.githubusercontent.com/25875242/199143610-f0224da6-cab6-4301-ae44-e423e5a55e70.png">

+Navigate to the above  Url.
+(Or)
-Navigate to this Url and you should see the browser result as depicted below
+You could also - Navigate back to the Application URL field (Within overview) in the portal and click on the now populated URL field and you should see the browser result as depicted below.

 <img width="1153" alt="image" src="https://user-images.githubusercontent.com/25875242/199144171-23cc193b-6dff-4892-b08a-562dbf6fddd1.png">